 To start more conversations and build stronger business relationships on LinkedIn I encourage you to:

 - respond to invitations to connect with a conversational follow up message

 - follow up face to face conversations with new contacts by inviting them to connect on LinkedIn

-- like relevant posts and updates shared by colleagues
+- react (e.g like, etc) to relevant posts and updates shared by colleagues

 - comment when you can genuinely add value to the discussion